cockroachdb/docs/_includes/v20.2/orchestration/start-kubernetes.md

-wChoose whether you want to orchestrate CockroachDB with Kubernetes using the hosted Google Kubernetes Engine (GKE)  service, the hosted Amazon Elastic Kubernetes Service (EKS), or manually on Google Compute Engine (GCE) or AWS.
+Choose whether you want to orchestrate CockroachDB with Kubernetes using the hosted Google Kubernetes Engine (GKE)  service, the hosted Amazon Elastic Kubernetes Service (EKS), or manually on Google Compute Engine (GCE) or AWS.
 The instructions below will change slightly depending on your choice.

 - [Hosted GKE](#hosted-gke)
 - [Hosted EKS](#hosted-eks)